 12. Strengthen your industry contacts and knowledge – Informational interviewing is a great technique for almost everyone.
 Contact people who can tell you what is going on in the field, help you better understand the competitive landscape, describe for you what it is like to work in the field, and ideally point you in the right direction for the next person you may want to speak with.
 Prepare lists of questions about the company or the industry so you make good use of your contacts’ time.

 15. Be prepared for salary negotiations – Know your value and be able to clearly articulate the returns that an employer can expect from hiring you.
+This is especially true when conducting a job search during a recession and unstable economy.
+Most employers will be very focused on getting the greatest return on every dollar spent.
 Never forget that as an employee you are investment.
 It is up to you to know what your worth is, to make sure the potential employer is clear on what that is, and to make sure that they pay you the best possible price for your contributions.

 16. Put together a strong list of references – Contact each person that you intend to list and ask for their permission.
 Never provide someone as a reference unless you have discussed it with them first and briefed them on your current job search.
 Verify the contact information for each reference and ask for permission to list a telephone number and email address.

-17. Get out and meet people – Join and then take part in events held by professional associations and other groups.
+17. Get out and meet people – While this might be challenging while the pandemic is still spreading, when you are able to do so, join and then take part in events held by professional associations and other groups.
 Attend workshops and trainings in your field or industry.
 Attend job fairs to meet directly with hiring decision-makers.
 Volunteer your career-related skills in your community.
 If you are an expert at something, offer to speak on the topic to various groups.